5 Cheap Android Standalone Smartwatches under $200

-A standalone smartwatch is a smartwatch that doesn’t need a smartphone to complete any of its functions.
-These functions include calling, texting, web browsing, and receiving or replying to notifications.
+A standalone smartwatch should not require a smartphone to complete any of its functions.
+These functions include calls, text, web browsing, or receiving and replying to notifications.

 Cheap Standalone Smartwatches